awsdocs/amazon-ses-developer-guide/doc-source/custom-verification-emails.md

 The following text is automatically added to the end of every custom verification email and cannot be removed:

 *If you did not request to verify this email address, please disregard this message\.
-If you have any concerns, please forward this message to the following [email address](mailto:ses-enforcement@amazon.com) along with your questions or comments\. *
+If you have any concerns, please forward this message to the following email address along with your questions or comments\. *

-The *email address* link in this text refers to [ses\-enforcement@amazon\.com](mailto:ses-enforcement@amazon.com), an inbox that is actively monitored by the Amazon SES team\.
+The *email address* link in this text refers to [ses\-review@amazon\.com](mailto:ses-review@amazon.com), an inbox that is actively monitored by the Amazon SES team\.

 ### Q11\.
 Are custom verification emails DKIM\-signed?<a name="custom-verification-emails-faq-q11"></a>